ConorTighe/Raspberry-Pi-Gesture-App/README.md

 A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.

 #### SVM accuracy:
-The SVM model is a basic but effective way of identifying objects using supervised machine learning with images, but the results can vary, to maxmize your experience of the app we recomemend having a plane background and not moving objects near the hitbox.
-In the right circumstances this app can be used and a great tool for beginers looking to expand there knollege of communicating with sign langauge without needing a teacher or another person to practice with.
+The SVM model is a basic but effective way of identifying objects using supervised machine learning with images, but the results can vary, to maxmize your experience of the app we recomemend having a plane background and keeping moving objects away from the hitbox.
+In the right circumstances this app can be used as a great tool for beginers looking to expand there knollege of communicating with sign langauge without needing a teacher or another person to practice with.

 ## Gestures identified as appropiate for this application